Engaging in this kind of mental exercise allows us to step away from what have come to think as reality.

 A Fire Hose, no matter how much water is gushing out of the hose nozzle, the hose is always full.

-Our hands are the nozzle, our body is the hose.
+Our hands are the water, our body is the hose.

-Engaging in this kind of mental exercise allows us to step away from what we have think is reality, step away from the rules that govern it, and get closer to seeing things as they are.
+Engaging in this kind of mental exercise allows us to step away from what we have come to think of as reality, step away from the rules that govern it, and get closer to seeing things as they are.

-Before we get all Carlos Castaneda stay connected to the FACT that at the centre of all Shaolin training was Dhyāna/Chan/Zen – a state of being, an IDEA, they were always trying to be in the moment and to understand who they were, they were never trying to be animals.
+Before we get all Carlos Castaneda stay connected to the FACT that at the centre of all Shaolin Fighting Moks training was Dhyāna/Chan/Zen – a state of being, an IDEA, they were always trying to be in the moment and to understand themselves as men, they were never trying to be animals.

 …At the end of the day, 2 + 2 must always equal 4.